 In their first phase, they are just ganking and killing NPCs and players.
 We are not in game in this phase, and it is a time where the ganker gets great satisfaction at killing lowbies.

 Phase two – Fighting phase

 Now, we come into play and we begin to kill him, chain-kill him.
 Most of the time, at least one of us has the “pwn-flag” so his dead body will have at least one flag up his ass, if not two.
-They take it as a huge humiliation because their ego is so inflated.
+They take it as a huge humiliation because their over inflated ego is getting bruised.

 At first, he’ll fight us, especially if he can get us, or one of us, somewhat down in health (or even kill one of us, which can happen).

 Depending on his and our gear and his and our class, this phase can take a while.
 We talk about periods of 5 to 10 kills or maybe 15.

 After the first kills, the ganker will try to rez and kill us again (especially if he could kill one of us or get one of us much down) or try to rez and flee, get away, eat, heal and buff and come back.